 This Note provides guidance on the interpretation and application of various provisions of the Act relating to foreign dividends.
-The Note does not deal with the income tax consequences of a dividend paid by a headquarter company since this is addressed in the draft Interpretation Note issued on 12 February 2015 "Headquarter Companies".
+The Note does not deal with the income tax consequences of a dividend paid by a headquarter company, since this topic is addressed in Interpretation Note 87 dated 19 February 2016 "Headquarter Companies".